chrischow/wordle_solver/README.md

 | [Barry Smyth](https://towardsdatascience.com/what-i-learned-from-playing-more-than-a-million-games-of-wordle-7b69a40dbfdb) | Selection of minimum set covers using entropy, letter frequencies, and coverage | Two words: `cones-trial` | 3.68 | Not provided |
 | [Barry Smyth](https://towardsdatascience.com/what-i-learned-from-playing-more-than-a-million-games-of-wordle-7b69a40dbfdb) | Selection of minimum set covers using entropy, letter frequencies, and coverage | Three words: `hates-round-climb` | Not provided | Not provided |

 Another potential issue with the existing content were the conclusions on what was "best".
 I observed that different authors have recommended different seed words, but used different approaches to run their simulations.
-This led to the hypothesis that the other components of a Wordle strategy could be the reason why we saw different recommended seed words.
+This led to the hypothesis that the other components of a Wordle strategy could be the reason why we saw different recommendations.

 Therefore, building on the literature to test the hypothesis above, we will: